dineshraj/blog/_posts/2019-10-16-make-the-most-of-iceland-in-8-days.md

   [video of selvalandfoss]

-  THere is a plane wreck on the route after Seljalandsfoss called **DC-3 Plane Wreckage**, which crashed in 1973.
-The fusalage was abandoned there afterwards.
-It's a 4km hike over very dull black sand terrain (or you can take a expensive shuttle bus), so we didn't venture out to see it, but it could be a good photo opportunity.

   Next up on the route is **Skógafoss**, which is a powerful waterfall with a viewing platform to the side.
 It's an impressive 25 meters wide and 60 meters tall.

   If you've taken your time seeing all the beautiful sites, light is probably fading by now, but there is a Bistro Bar nearby Skógafoss and the recommended **Guesthouse Rauðafell** is just a short drive away in **Hvolsvöllur**.
-The guest house is large, modern and spotless and has 6 rooms for guests.
+The guest house is large modern and spotless and has 6 rooms for guests.
 There is also a breakfast provided in the morning.

   [pic of guest house]